kidanemariamFikadu/kidanemariamFikadu/README.md

 - 👋 Hi, I’m @kidanemariamFikadu
-- 👀 I’m interested in working on systems that can solve evevryday probllems.
-I am a developer focused on backend.
+- 👀 I am a developer focused on the Backend; I'm interested in working on systems that can solve everyday problems.
-- 👀 I'm also intersted undestanding system users and modifying the user experience from the feedback from users activity
+- 👀 I'm also interested in understanding a system and improving users' experience.
-- 🌱 I’m currently working on CRM system that has communication modules that will make is easy to call, text or chat with customers from one window.
+- 🌱 I’m currently working on CRM system that has communication modules that will make it easy to call, text or chat with customers from one window.
-- 💞️ I’m looking to collaborate on anyplatforms built to help SMEs
+- 💞️ I’m looking to collaborate on any platforms built to help SMEs.
 - 📫 kidan.services@gmail.com

 <!---